-Group Dynamics in Leadership V Thunder Online Course V
+LSP 201 Group Dynamics in Leadership Thunder Online Course 3 hours

 This is the second course in the Leadership Core, a continuation of LSP 101 Biblical Foundations of Leadership.
 Emphasis is on developing the leader in group situations, providing understanding of purpose, roles, interpersonal relations, organizational behavior, and spiritual community.